How Much Will You Pay for a Bidet?

 Bidets have been around for a long time all over the world, but they’re a relatively new addition to U.S. homes.
 They're a bathroom luxury that can help you feel clean while lowering your toilet paper consumption — saving you time and money.
 But how much is a bidet, and are they worth the investment?

-This May Also Interest You: Bid Your Boring Toilet Farewell: How to Install a Bidet
+This May Also Interest You: What’s a Bidet?

 How Much Is a Bidet?

 The average cost to install a bidet depends on whether you want a handheld bidet, a standalone ceramic model or a bidet toilet seat.
-If you want to keep the bidet installation cost as low as possible, a handheld bidet is the most affordable choice, with prices as low as $35.
+If you want to keep the bidet installation cost as low as possible, a handheld bidet is the most affordable choice.
+According to Forbes, prices are as low as $40 (CAD 55).
+Expect to pay between $100 and $300 (CAD 135 and CAD 405) to purchase and install a handheld bidet.

 Bidet toilet seats with a spray nozzle offer a better cleaning experience while being a space-saving option, compared to standalone bidets.
-According to Bidet.org, a bidet toilet seat costs between $25 and $100 to install.
+A bidet toilet seat costs between $470 and $1,700 (CAD 640 and CAD 2,300) to install.
 Installation usually involves calling in an electrician to fit a socket.
 Some more expensive bidet toilet seats also have extra luxuries, such as a heated toilet seat.
-These can run anywhere from about $100 for a basic seat to upwards of $500 for the most expensive models with the most features.
+These can run anywhere from about $100 (CAD 135) for a basic seat to around $1,000 (CAD 1,350) for the most expensive models with the most features.

 How Much Does It Cost to Buy and Install a Bidet?

-The average cost to install a bidet as a standalone device is much higher.
+The average cost to install a bidet as a standalone device is usually higher.
 Standalone ceramic bidets are made from more expensive materials and require additional plumbing work.
-Installation costs for a standalone bidet start at $250 but can be as high as $1,000 if you need extensive plumbing work done.
+Installation costs for a standalone bidet start at $500 (CAD 680) but can be as high as $1,500 (CAD 2,000) if you need extensive plumbing work done.
 You may want to consider scheduling that installation at a time when you already have someone out to install a toilet or do other plumbing work to keep total costs to a minimum.

 If you don't have the room for a standalone bidet in your bathroom, consider a handheld spray nozzle instead.
 These give you more control over where the water is directed, and many people find them more comfortable to use, too.
 Handheld bidet attachments are popular in Asia and are starting to gain traction in other parts of the world, too, because they don't require a lot of space to use and still offer great cleaning.